Traveling With Tech

 Learn the accessibility options available at your location

-Learn what internet connection options will be available and any additional fees that may apply (to avoid any suprises upon arrival).
+Learn what internet connection options will be available and any additional fees that may apply (to avoid any surprises upon arrival).

 Most hotels have Wi-Fi, usually in guest rooms and common areas like the lobby, lounge or bar.